 Sandy is a student.
 She gets Youth Allowance and has a casual job at a café.
 She gets 2 payments on a regular basis.
-Her benefit and pay goes into her bank account on Thursday.
+Her Youth Allowance payment and pay goes into her bank account on Thursday.
 That evening, Sandy buys some shoes online with a buy now, pay later payment option.
 She pays a deposit and her next payment is in a fortnight on Thursday.

 Sandy has exams the next week and isn’t able to work at the café.
 Because Sandy worked 2 weeks ago she reported that income.
 This reduces her Youth Allowance to zero.
 On Thursday of the following week her account is debited for the next payment for her shoes.
 Sandy’s account is now overdrawn.

-When Sandy gets her next benefit and pay, the bank will use it to pay Sandy’s overdrawn amount.
+When Sandy gets her next Youth Allowance payment and pay, the bank will use it to pay Sandy’s overdrawn amount.
 They’ll also charge Sandy a fee for her account being overdrawn.
 As her account was overdrawn from a buy now, pay later payment, the code of operation doesn’t apply.

 Keep in mind, if you don’t need your goods straight away, a lay-by is a less risky option.